Medicine Overview of Rivofonet Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Rivofonet 300mg tablet with food.
+Rivofonet 300mg Tablet is to be taken with food.

 Rivofonet 300mg tablet prevents the multiplication of HIV virus in human cells.
 Thus stops the HIV virus from producing new viruses.